 Dimensions are shown in inches.

-For Hydraulic Sizes Not Listed, Viscosities Above 250,000, or for Special Applications, Consult Your Local Gorman-Rupp Distributor or the Factory.
+For Viscosities Above 250,000 SSU, or Other Special Applications, Consult Your Local Gorman-Rupp Distributor or the Factory.

 Table E-1.
 End Clearance

 RELIEF VALVE DISASSEMBLY

 (Figure E-7)

 If the relief valve is low pressure, it will have one internal spring (10AE).
 If the relief valve is high pressure, it will have two internal springs (10AE and 10AF).